Artchibald/2022_icon_rebrand_scripts/README.md

 - Monday 27 June 8 hours, start script edits, convert to typescript without breaking, multiple tests, artboard division breakthrough, separate new file into 2 artboards, core & expressive.
 Move masthead over to position artboard 3 with JS maths.
 Lots of reading old script and ai script docs.
 Drew diagram of intended funcitonalty and passed onto team for review.
 - Tue 28 June Reviewed and commented back on expectations spreadsheet.
 Read up on favicon.ico.
 Code bugs resolved: Hid guidelines layer before expots start, create expressive folder, move masthead down vertically, successfully add graphik font to script.
 - Wed 29 June, morning reorganise all exports into respective folders.
-Trying to fix RGB color bug.
+Trying to fix RGB colour bug.
 - Thu 30 Continued debugging script, progress in spreadsheet required exports, discovered CMYK - RGB mismatch bug
 - Fri 1 July continued debugging, call and present latest work, trying ot get SVG on white bg to export
 - Mon 4 July Found fix for PNG exports on white bg but not SVG, tried to create a Typescript interface for debugging but not easy in ECMA 3 exports using AI API so parked it for now.
 - Tue 5 July more tests on the SVG background white square, it is taking to long to restructure the layers but it is doable, so parked it.
-In the afternoon I fixed a big RGB color bug with Chris's help.
+In the afternoon I fixed a big RGB colour bug with Chris's help.
-- Wed 6 colors no longer have to match exactly, script will not stop anymore if colors dont match.
-Uses the actual colors from the rebrand pdf in RGB and CMYK.
+- Wed 6 colours no longer have to match exactly, script will not stop anymore if colours dont match.
+Uses the actual colours from the rebrand pdf in RGB and CMYK.
 - Thu 7 troubles with the 4th artboard dimensions that need changing.
 Had some extensive debugging to stop the fourth artboard from cropping to the size of the text within.
 Got expressive banner debugged.
 Just needs aligning in mastDoc.
 - Fri 8 new bug Michael Winter helped me with around clipping mask of Masthead eps export.
 Aligned MastDoc coordinates.
 - Monday 11 July built out the last banner in the set 800x400